13 Secrets From the Ravenmaster at the Tower of London

 4. THE RAVENS ENJOY SOME UNUSUAL SNACKS.

-The birds are fed nuts, berries, fruit, mice, rats, chicken, and blood-soaked biscuits. (“And what they nick off the tourists,” he says.)
-Skaife has also seen a raven attack and kill a pigeon in three minutes.
+The birds are fed nuts, berries, fruit, mice, rats, chicken, and blood-soaked biscuits. (“And what they nick off the tourists,” Skaife says.)
+He has also seen a raven attack and kill a pigeon in three minutes.

 5. THEY GET A LULLABY.